Search for Resources

 Consideration of Alternative Perspectives Very Good

-This resource askes students to take a look at the way traditions used by the indigenous communities could help protect our water sources.
-Using guided questions, students are asked to develop their own conclusions when looking at the importance of water and living a sustainable life.
+This resource has students look at how traditions used by the Indigenous communities help protect our water sources.
+Through guided questions, students are asked to develop their own conclusions about the importance of water and living a sustainable life.
+Access to clean water is an essential issue in today's society, and many northern communities are still experiencing a water crisis.
+Students gain insight into this issue through the activities, articles and media sources.

 Consideration of Alternative Perspectives: